 Step six: Sew the end of the strip closed.

 Step seven: Repeat to make as many times as desired, then arrange in chains by sticking together with the velcro then looping through each other.
-Alternate fabrics, and hang throughout your home.
+Alternate fabrics for your paper chains and hang throughout your home.